beyondbrokkoli/awesomewm-config/README.md

 Windows Key + J or K to navigate between windows.

+Windows Key + R to launch programs (invisible prompt).

+Windows Key + Return to open xterm in the background.

 Only one single "workspace/tag".

 Easy to read rc.lua without comments and commented-out parts.